jmiller-rise8/gh-projects/README.md

 EXAMPLES
   $ gh projects list org
-  $ gh projects view user
+  $ gh projects view user test-project

 LEARN MORE
   Use 'gh projects <command> --help' for more information about a command.